 Many people advice using scaffold debris netting, and it does work well and it relatively cheap, but a word of warning.
 It holds snow.
 So if your pen sides/construction can’t take that weight in a heavy snowstorm over winter, you are going to struggle in the snow.
 I learned the hard way and had pens crushed by that weight a good few years ago when I tried it, the snow was so heavy it brought the sides of the run in on themselves.
 Not good.

+The recommended mesh size is 25mm, but in areas of higher snow fall – ie on the top of our big hill, up to 50mm is allowed.
 So I use pheasant netting.
 It is compliant with regulations, easy to put up, allows snow through, and is UV stable and lasts for years.
 I attach it to the sides of my Heras runs with zip ties and all it needs is an occasional retighten.

 Pheasant netting used to roof a run.

 Not something the average back garden keeper might spend a lot of time thinking about.
 This bit isn’t rocket science.